simonmichael/hledger/hledger/hledger.m4.md

 (amounts which have one digit group mark and no decimal digits), allowing them to be re-parsed reliably.

-Background: hledger output falls into three rough categories, which format amounts a little bit differently to suit different consumers:
+More generally: hledger output falls into three rough categories, which format amounts a little bit differently to suit different consumers:

 **1. "hledger-readable output" - should be readable by hledger and by humans**